 Students, in order to be eligible, must be actively registered on a current course or have the confirmed offer on a course about to commence.
 Students who are in the process of writing up a thesis may not be considered eligible.
 Intermitting students will only be considered in exceptional circumstances, with the support of their College and supervisor.

 Priority is automatically assessed by our systems and is based on the information that you provide in your application.
 It is assessed against others who are also applying at the time of application and allocation.

-Priority is allocated on 2 criteria:
+Priority is allocated based primarily on two criteria: